 The name Costa Brava literally means ‘rugged coast’, a reference to the spectacular cliffs and hundreds of coves that line the coast.
 While the coast is a perennial favourite amongst many Europeans looking for sun, sand and sangria, there’s a lot more to discover starting just a few miles inland in the Baix Empordá region and further inland in the hills of the Garrotxa Volcanic region, such as the gorgeous medieval towns and villages.
 Steeped in history and home to well-preserved medieval architecture, these towns and villages each have their own charm and attractions.
-Due to the short distances, many of these medieval villages and towns can easily be explored by means of a leisurely day trip from any point in the Costa Brava.
-Economy car hire is available in almost every major town, making it a breeze to discover the many historic, cultural and gastronomic highlights that Costa Brava has to offer.
+Due to the short distances, many of these medieval villages and towns can easily be explored by means of a leisurely day trip from any point in Costa Brava.
+Car hire is available in almost every major town, making it a breeze to discover the many historic, cultural and gastronomic highlights that Costa Brava has to offer.

 There are dozens of medieval towns and villages in the Costa Brava region but I’ve chosen to highlight five; three near the coast and two in the hills of the Garrotxa.
 I’ve also added additional tips for things to do and see in the surrounding areas, including some of my favourite restaurants.